Skip to main content

 Successful Program Completion Criteria

-- Achieve an overall cumulative course grade of at least 75%.
-This grade is based on an average of all course modules and final exams.
+• Achieve an overall cumulative course grade of at least 75%.
+This grade is based on an average of all course modules, midterm, and final exams (cognitive, psychomotor, affective).

-- Achieve a final simulation assessment grade of at least 75%.
+• Achieve a final psychomotor assessment grade of at least 75%.

-- Students who have a cumulative class average of less than 75% will be placed on academic probation and may be removed from the program.
-The class average at any point in the program is defined as the average of all completed modules to date.
+• Students who have a cumulative class average of less than 75% will be placed on academic probation and may be removed from the program.
+The class average at any point in the program is defined as the average of all completed modules course modules, midterm, and final exams (cognitive, psychomotor, affective).

-- Upon successful completion of the Program, students will then need to take the National Registry and/or New York State certification exam to become a Paramedic.
-This process currently involves a Practical Skills Examination as well as a Written Examination.
-The Program will follow the current Practical Skills Examination Policies and Procedures as defined by New York State BEMSATS.
+• Upon successful completion of the Program, students will then need to take the National Registry and/or New York State certification exam to become a Paramedic.
+This process currently involves a written examination taken at a testing facility.

 Prerequisites